murb ♥︎ ruby

 Generating and parsing data URI's in Ruby

-An article, posted 3 months ago filed in uri, data, url, data-url, ruby, link, browser, html, json & api.
+An article, posted more than one year ago filed in uri, data, url, data-url, ruby, link, browser, html, json & api.

 I’m fond of data-URI’s (MDN Link).
 12 years ago I reappropriated a tool that stored a webpage with its related resources in a Microsoft specific format and rewrote it into something that would store it in normal HTML where the related resources were encoded in data URI’s.
 Recently the topic came up again at a project I was working in, where microservices are still a thing.
 And while discussing it with colleagues it seemed as if knowledge about this quite useful URI-scheme wasn’t on top of everyone else’s mind.
 Instead, the original idea was, we could upload the resource to S3, pass the link, download the resource from S3 at the receiving end, and then have some policy that takes care of deleting it… nah…